• Updated on Dec 2, 2025

 The best part of the Annapurna and Manaslu Circuit Trek is its low-altitude overnight camp.
 During the Manaslu Circuit Trek, the highest overnight tea house to stay will be in Dharamsala (4470M), and the next day you hike towards LARKEY LA PASS 5106M and descend to Bhimtang (3720M).

-Additionally, during the Annapurna Circuit Trek, the highest overnight tea house will be in Throng Phedi (4540M), and the next day you hike towards THORUNG LA PASS 5416M and descend towards Muktinath/Jomsom.
+Additionally, during the Annapurna Circuit Trek, the highest overnight tea house will be in Throng Phedi (4540M), and the next day you hike towards THORANG LA PASS 5416M and descend towards Muktinath/Jomsom.

 The trek to Manaslu and Annapurna Circuit is via a well-maintained hiking trail with a majestic view of the vegetation and the snow-covered Himalayas.
 Starting from Manaslu, one will feel a bit difficult at the beginning; however, after completing the Manaslu Circuit Trek, the Annapurna Circuit Trek will be easy.